 Any person may appeal the alleged non-adherence to any provision of these Procedures.
-The request for appeal, along with an explanation of the alleged grounds for appeal, must be submitted to the Director of Standards no later than 10 days after the alleged grounds for appeal arise.
-If the 10th day is not a WECC business day, the appeal must be submitted no later than the next WECC business day.
+The request for appeal, along with an explanation of the alleged grounds for appeal, must be submitted to the DOS no later than 10 days after the alleged grounds for appeal arise.
+If the tenth day is not a WECC business day, the appeal must be submitted no later than the next WECC business day.

-The WSC shall not schedule a project for Board approval until the window for submitting an appeal of the WSC’s approval of the project has expired.

-The Director of Standards will attempt resolution with the appellant.
-If resolution cannot be reached, the Director of Standards will forward the appeal to the WSC for disposition.
+The DOS will attempt resolution with the appellant.
+If resolution cannot be reached, the DOS will forward the appeal to the WSC for disposition.
 The WSC’s decision may be appealed to the Board.
 The Board’s decision may not be appealed.

-Step 11 – Obtain Board Approval
+Step 11—Obtain Board Approval

 The WSC shall provide the Board with the RRS or CRT, associated supporting documents as needed, the final ballot results, and a summary of the rationale supporting any negative votes cast.
-The documents will be posted for Board review for at least the period mandated by the WECC Bylaws.
+The documents will be posted for Board review per the WECC Bylaws.
 The Board shall consider the RRS or CRT for approval no later than its next regularly scheduled meeting after presentation by the WSC with a request for approval.

 Any person or entity may submit comments to the Board for the Board’s consideration.
 The Board shall consider the full development record when making its decision.

 If a CRT is approved by the Board, WECC shall post the final CRT on its website and the SAR will be deemed complete.
-The effective date will be that approved by the Board.
+The effective date will be as approved by the Board.

-If an RRS is approved by the Board, WECC shall forward the RRS to NERC with a request for approval and subsequent regulatory disposition as needed.
+If an RRS is approved by the Board, WECC shall forward the RRS to NERC with a request for approval and subsequent regulatory disposition, as needed.

-If the RRS or CRT is rejected by the Board, the Board may either deem the SAR complete or remand the RRS or CRT to the DT with specific guidance as to proposed changes.
+If the RRS or CRT is rejected by the Board, the Board may either deem the SAR complete or remand the RRS or CRT to the WSC with specific guidance as to proposed changes.

 If the RRS or CRT is remanded, any Substantive Changes shall be vetted in accordance with these Procedures.
 Under no circumstances shall the Board make Substantive Changes to the RRS or CRT, except in accordance with the terms on Regulatory Directives set forth herein.